 The good news is that a new range of container lift solutions has hit the market that avoid those issues and offer you serious cost saving opportunities, not to mention more independence and control over your container logistics.
 Here's a great example.

-BISON C-Lifts mean T&G is in full control of its export operation.
+BISON C-Lifts mean T&G Pipfruit is in full control of its export operation.
 It is no longer reliant on availability of side loaders from local haulage firms.
-And lower transport costs mean the C-Lifts will deliver a positive return on investment in less than 2 seasons.
+And lower transport costs mean the C-Lifts will deliver a positive return on investment in 2.5 seasons.